tc39/notes/es8/2017-03/mar-23.md

 DH: Yes.

-BF: We can have this discussion, but with async functions...??
+BFS: We can have this discussion, but with async functions...??
 I don't want to talk about this now.
 It looks fine to me :)

 DH: Same top-level usage.

-BF: I do have a question on `ensureEvaluated` here, in the previous slide I thought `realm.import` returned an unevaluated dependency and this one looks like it ensures it's evaluated.
+BFS: I do have a question on `ensureEvaluated` here, in the previous slide I thought `realm.import` returned an unevaluated dependency and this one looks like it ensures it's evaluated.
 If it's coming from something that's not evaluated, you're hoisting evaluation.

 DH: It's a bug in the first demo.
 You should just call `ensureEvaluated`.